AIR PURIFYING INDOOR PLANTS

 Though the ficus/weeping fig is a tree in its native home of Southeast Asia, when it grows indoors, it’s a hardy plant that ends up being between two and 10 feet tall.
 So why not get figgy with it?
 This is a low-maintenance houseplant once you get it’s watering and light conditions right.
 Give it some bright, indirect light and allow the soil to dry out between waterings.
 Although this plant has some serious air-cleaning abilities, it can also be taken outside in late spring and brought back indoors when temperatures are warm.

-It removes: Benzene, formaldehyde, and trichloroethylene
+It removes toxic chemicals found in the air: Benzene, formaldehyde, and trichloroethylene

 In addition to being easy to care for, aloe makes some serious health claims.
-Aloe vera juice is pretty much a jack of all trades: it’s good for burns and many skin conditions; it works as hair conditioner, styling gel, or for a doing your own non-toxic blow-out.
+Aloe vera juice is pretty much a jack of all trades: it’s good for burns and many skin conditions; it works as hair conditioner, styling gel, or for a doing your non-toxic blow-out.
 The plant’s leaves contain a clear liquid full of vitamins, enzymes, amino acids, and other compounds that have wound-healing, antibacterial, and anti-inflammatory properties.

 Golden Pothos may be as close as plants can get to indestructible.
 It flourishes in a variety of conditions and can grow up to 8 feet long.
 It’s also considered as one of the most effective indoor air purifiers for removing common toxins such as formaldehyde, xylene, toluene, benzene, carbon monoxide, and more